 Results from the Mockup Review

-A scoring out of 10, based on the average of 24 instructors and staff that attended the review, is provided below.
+A scoring out of 10, based on the average of 28 reviewers that attended, is provided below.
 10 was defined as outstanding, 8 commendable, 6 good, and 5 marginal.
-This score is not your grade and should not be used to determine your project selection.
+This score is not your grade and should not be used as a criterion to determine your project selection.
 Also, remember that the main goal of the mockup stage is to learn the things needed to have a successful project at the end of the term, and to have an authentic product development learning experience.

 The scores require interpretation...
-At MIT we are biased to appreciate hardware, even when that may not be the most critical risk that should be addressed.
-Not demonstrating hardware can lead to a low score.
+At MIT we are biased to appreciate hardware.
 Opinions about key risks can vary considerably, but when the product specifications become more precise, both feedback and appreciation of achievement becomes more targeted.
 Good work may not have been clearly communicated, or taking on too many tasks may have resulted in not having the time to prepare and demonstrate what was accomplished.
-The notes from class attempt to offer additional insights.
+The notes from Friday class attempt to offer additional insights.